 Times and tickets

-Our first trains in 2021 are likely to run in May, in accordance with current HM Government guidance.
-We will update this nearer the time.
+Our first trains in 2021 will run from Sunday 23rd May, in accordance with current HM Government guidance and with full COVID-safe procedures.

 The site is always free to enter - we make a charge for train rides and on special event days for some attractions provided by third parties.
 Parking is free.
 Trains run every 30 minutes from 11.30 to 4.30 - you can ride as many times as you like on your ticket.
 Or you are welcome to just have some tea in the cafe, watch the trains come and go, and maybe have a browse in the shop.